tenjava-2014/MylesIsCool-t2/README.md

 ----
 - Build a rocket by placing a furnace on top of any colour wool and then place a piece of wool on top of that.
 - Open the rocket GUI by right clicking the furnace, if you built it right then you will have the Rocket Control Panel open.
+- Put 1 piece of coal in the fuel slot and the burn indicator should turn on.
 - Click launch and then watch yourself fly to the moon